wolfgangr/obs-vlan-tables/README.md

 Before any test, carefully scrutinize the source for undesired side effects.
 It's always good practise to test with minimum access rights and a read-only user to observium database.

+## UNLICENSE
+This work is covered by UNLICENSE:

+> This is free and unencumbered software released into the public domain.

+> Anyone is free to copy, modify, publish, use, compile, sell, or
+> distribute this software, either in source code form or as a compiled
+> binary, for any purpose, commercial or non-commercial, and by any means.

+For further details, see LICENSE and https://unlicense.org/